What we do: Lay ministry

 If you are considering a calling to Lay Ministry, visit our Exploring Vocations pages.
 For more information talk to your parish priest or chaplain.
 To explore how Lay Ministries are exercised locally please contact your Area Director of Training and Development.

-Licensed Lay Ministers, also known as Readers, are lay men and women from diverse backgrounds who have been authorised by the Church to teach, preach, lead worship and give pastoral care.
+Licensed lay ministers, also sometimes known as readers, are lay men and women from diverse backgrounds who have been authorised by the Church to teach, preach, lead worship and give pastoral care.
 They are leaders in mission and ministry in their parishes and ministry settings.

 Examples of ministry include: